-- Venn Diagrams and Logic has a collection of reproducibles on the subject from NCTM.
+- Owlcation has a discussion of Venn diagrams .
 I’m a fan of Venn diagrams myself; you can find more resources for this type of graphic organizer at our post on Using Graphic Organizers in the Classroom.

 - Honeycomb Hotel is a collection of logic puzzles using symbols rather than words.
 This can be good for ESL students or those who have trouble following more complex arguments.

 - The Declaration of Independence follows a formal logical pattern.
 A lesson plan examining it in this light can help students understand logic and history.